RedIsGaming/Chicken_farm/README.md

 ## About this project
 This project is a simple `Java-based` program.<br/>
 It is solely focused on `unit testing`.<br/>
-The program is a chicken farm, where you can get the `amount of eggs` in pairs of 20, the `type of chicken` and if it's `psychically located` on the farm.<br/>
+The program is a chicken `farm`, where you can get the `amount of eggs` in pairs of 20, the `type of chicken` and if it's `psychically located` on the farm.<br/>
-You can buy the eggs in `pairs of 20` from `0 to 1000` with 3 price options.
+You can buy the eggs in `pairs of 20` from `0 to 1000` with `3 price options`.
+There are also `3 meat options` available.

 ## Author
 - RedIsGaming

 ## Status
-> It was last updated on 12-5-2023.
+> It was last updated on 13-5-2023.

 ## License
 The MIT License